marcomc/picapsule-install/README.md

 6. **Configure Netatalk**
     The script configures Netatalk to use the specified HDD for Time Machine backups.
 It creates the `/etc/netatalk/afp.conf` file with the appropriate configuration.

-7. **Restart Netatalk**
-    The script restarts the Netatalk service using `sudo service netatalk restart`.

-8. **Reboot Raspberry Pi**
-    The script reboots the Raspberry Pi using `sudo reboot`.

-9. **Test Service and Drive Mount**
-    The script tests the Netatalk service and drive mount using `pgrep netatalk`, `df /<hdd_name>`, and `mount | grep /<hdd_name>`.

-10. **Enable Restart Script**
+7. **Enable Restart Script**
     The script creates and enables a systemd service to restart Netatalk after boot.
 The service file is created at `/etc/systemd/system/restart-netatalk.service` and is enabled using `sudo systemctl enable restart-netatalk.service --now` and `sudo systemctl daemon-reload`.
+The script also confirms if `restart-netatalk.service` is restarting the Netatalk service.

+## Post-Install Steps

+1. **Reboot Raspberry Pi**
+    Manually reboot the Raspberry Pi using the following command:
+    ```sh
+    sudo reboot
+    ```

+2. **Test Service and Drive Mount**
+    After the reboot, manually test the Netatalk service and drive mount using the following commands:
+    ```sh
+    pgrep netatalk
+    df /<hdd_name>
+    mount | grep /<hdd_name>
+    ```

 ## Notes